 - Investment bank Goldman Sachs launched a “greenfield” fintech subsidiary, Marcus, in 2016 initially to make consumer loans but is expanding now to other products and services as well.

 As a stopgap measure, many banks have taken the interim step of “bolting on” fintech solutions to create a digital facade.
 Many others have deployed wraparound service and customer engagement layers using low-cost tools such as robotic process automation (RPA) to reduce costs and squeeze a few more years out of their legacy infrastructure.

 Without the right leadership and mindset, companies risk becoming digital only on the surface.
 They make changes, embracing new technology solutions, which give the impression to the customer that they are engaging a digital-ready business.
 However, the business is not able to meet customer expectations because at its core the business is still analog in the way that it thinks and operates.

 - Jonathan Wyatt, Managing Director, Global Head of Protiviti Digital

-As for the expected benefits of core modernization, risk mitigation (mostly technological and workforce-related) is the most commonly cited, but FSI chief information officers (CIOs) and IT professionals also point to opportunities for revenue generation (via faster time to market and new opportunities for product and service innovation) and, to a lesser extent, reduced operating costs as primary drivers behind the need for this transformation (see the Top Drivers of IT Core Modernization Initiatives section).
-Although not identified as a primary driver, regulatory compliance is a motivating factor for financial institutions, as modernized platforms provide a more suitable foundation for the compliance updates that the industry continues to face.
+As for the expected benefits of core modernisation, risk mitigation (mostly technological and workforce-related) is the most commonly cited, but FSI chief information officers (CIOs) and IT professionals also point to opportunities for revenue generation (via faster time to market and new opportunities for product and service innovation) and, to a lesser extent, reduced operating costs as primary drivers behind the need for this transformation (see the Top Drivers of IT Core Modernisation Initiatives section).
+Although not identified as a primary driver, regulatory compliance is a motivating factor for financial institutions, as modernised platforms provide a more suitable foundation for the compliance updates that the industry continues to face.